Alcids/Auks (Family Alcidae)

 Suliformes, originally grouped with Pelecaniformes whom all share the common characteristic of webbing between all four toes.
 They tend to be medium to large sized birds.

 It’s hard to miss the Double-crested Cormorant, a large black bird with yellow-orange colored skin on their face; often seen in groups or swimming solo.
 If one pops out of the water with a big lump in its long neck, it likely just caught a big fish or even a lobster!
 The next task will be to stand on a rock in the sun with wide opened wings to dry out those feathers!
-Mixed among the group may be the larger Great Cormorant with slightly lighter colored plumage and white on its thigh.
+A very rare summer sighting could include the larger Great Cormorant with slightly lighter colored plumage and white on its thigh.

 The bright white plumage of the Northern Gannet makes them hard to miss as well.
 The outer half of their wings is black and there is a yellow hue on the top of their head.
 They are the largest pelagic bird in our region with a 6-foot wingspan.
 During the summer, many immature gannets with a mottled brown/gray color are seen.
 Don’t mistake that unexpected splash for a whale spout, it could have been a gannet plunge diving to catch a fish!